 Welcome to our surgery website which we hope will provide you with a taste of the services available at our main site in Poringland and our branch surgery in Rockland St Mary.
 Use the tabs above to find out when we are open, how to reach medical services when we are closed, see the area we cover and learn more about the team at the Practice.

 You can order a repeat prescription on line, book and cancel appointments using our extended on line services, send us your comments and if you’re not yet registered as a patient, you can download the necessary forms here.
 The Heathgate team are committed to providing the appropriate care, at the appropriate time in the appropriate setting, working with you in the management of your health and wellbeing.
 Our latest newsletter and patient survey results are available from the tabs to the right and you can subscribe to newsletter updates at the bottom of this page.

-STOP PRESS - our local Practice patient survey has been published (February 2016).
-Thank you for your views on our services and how we should handle the increasing number of patients who are not keeping their appointments.
-It was also good to see that the message we are sharing about the availability of 111 when the surgery is closed is becoming better known.
-This survey was created in conjunction with our Patient Reference Group.
-Click here for a full copy of the results and our action plan.
+Our latest local Practice survey has been published.
+Thank you for your views on our services and how we should handle the increasing number of patients who are not keeping their booked appointments.
+It was also good to see that the message we are sharing about the availability of 111 when the surgery is closed is becoming more widely known.
+The survey created in conjunction with our Patient Reference Group is available in full by clicking here.

 Our Practice values

 The Practice has a core set of values that are at the heart of everything we do.
 They underpin our policies, objectives, procedures and strategies.
 They also help us establish our behaviours.

 The values were created and agreed by the whole Practice team at a staff meeting in Spring 2015.
 There are 5 simple values.
 These are to be: professional, caring, effective and flexible and to have integrity in everything we do.

 We hope you will recognise these values in your relationship with us.